kshitijkat/GeeksForGeeks-Practice-Solutions/README.md

 # GeeksForGeeks-Practice-Solutions

-This will contain the solution of Leetcode problems
+This will contain the solution of GeeksForGeeks-Practice problems